 Part 3: Participation requests

 Provides a mechanism for communities to have a more proactive role in having their voices heard in how services are planned and delivered.
 By making a participation request, community groups can start a dialogue with a public service provider about issues that are important to them, which should help to improve outcomes.
-The draft guidance for participation requests is now available and the planned implementation date for participation requests is 1st April 2017.
+The guidance for participation requests is now available and the planned implementation date for participation requests is 1st April 2017.

 The draft statutory guidance for participation requests is available here, with further support material to be developed.
 Summaries and other information are contained on the Scottish Government webpage on participation requests.